Dorothy Davey1

 M, #5485, b. circa 1648, d.
 1 November 1710

-Sir John Thompson, 1st Baron Haversham was born circa 1648.2 He was the son of Maurice Thompson and Dorothy Vaux.2 He married, firstly, Lady Frances Annesley, daughter of Arthur Annesley, 1st Earl of Anglesey and Elizabeth Altham, on 14 July 1668 at St. James's, Clerkenwell, London, England.2 He married, secondly, Martha Graham on 10 March 1709 at St. Sepulchre's, London, England.2 He died on 1 November 1710 at Richmond, Surrey, England.2 He was buried on 13 November 1710 at Richmond, Surrey, England.2 His will (dated 21 September 1710) was probated on 11 December 1710.2
+John Thompson, 1st Baron Haversham was born circa 1648.2 He was the son of Maurice Thompson and Dorothy Vaux.2 He married Lady Frances Annesley, daughter of Arthur Annesley, 1st Earl of Anglesey and Elizabeth Altham.3 He married, firstly, Lady Frances Annesley, daughter of Arthur Annesley, 1st Earl of Anglesey and Elizabeth Altham, on 14 July 1668 at St. James's, Clerkenwell, London, EnglandG.2 He married, secondly, Martha Graham on 10 March 1709 at St. Sepulchre's, London, EnglandG.2 He died on 1 November 1710 at Richmond, Surrey, EnglandG.2 He was buried on 13 November 1710 at Richmond, Surrey, EnglandG.2 His will was proven (by probate) on 11 December 1710.2

 John Macky described him as "very eloquent, but very passionate and fiery; a Dissenter by principle and very turbulent—a short red faced man, past 50 years old."2